Loss of functionality

 Potential security issues

 Most minor plugin updates are to fix security and vulnerability issues.
-However a developer may release a major update only then to realise that there may be security issue included.
+However, a developer may release a major update only then to realise that there may be security issues included.
 If you have WordPress Auto Updates enabled, then your site may run into issues before the issues with the plugins are resolved.
-One example of this is a recent update to the wpDiscuz plugin, which caused vulnerability issues to over 80,000 WordPress websites.
+One example of this is an update to the wpDiscuz plugin, which caused vulnerability issues to over 80,000 WordPress websites.

 Lack of testing before release